apollographql/apollo/docs/source/resources/graphql-glossary.md

 ## Schema registry

 The central source of truth for your schema.
-It enables schema registration, schema validation, tracking of detailed schema changes (such types added, fields added, and fields deprecated), and looking up previous versions of a schema.
+It enables schema registration, schema checks, tracking of detailed schema changes (such types added, fields added, and fields deprecated), and looking up previous versions of a schema.

 ## Schema versioning